-If you’re among the tens of thousands of prospective first-time RV buyers, welcome to the not-so-secret club.
+If you’re among the majority of prospective first-time RV buyers, welcome to the not-so-secret club.
 For decades, that club mostly consisted of retirees and crunchy, outdoor-loving travelers who’d rather spend their vacation time relaxing in nature than drunk on a Caribbean cruise.
 These days, however, more Americans than ever are itching to create their own Great American Road Trip.
 If you’re ready to take the plunge into trailer travel, we’re here to make the process a bit less confusing with a beginner’s guide to RV trailers.

-Drivable motorhomes (known as “Class A” and “Class B” RVs) are one option, but these tend to be more expensive and only suitable for one purpose (e.g., you’re unlikely to take a 27-foot Winnebago on a grocery run to Target).
+Drivable motorhomes (known as “Class A” and “Class B” RVs) are one option, but these tend to be more expensive and only suitable for one purpose (e.g. you’re unlikely to take a 27-foot Winnebago on a grocery run to Target).
 For well-heeled and full-timing RVers, this can be the best option.
 These days, the living quarters of most drivable models are comparable to those of most modern, upscale apartments.
 For those who can afford it and plan to spend considerable time on the road, this is almost certainly the way to go.

-The more versatile and less expensive alternative, however, is typically a towable, RV travel trailer.
+The more versatile and less expensive alternative, however, is typically a towable RV travel trailer.
 This solution allows for hitching up when you’re ready to travel while still being able to unhitch and use your SUV or truck like normal.
 This is great when you’re at home and not traveling, but also after arriving at your destination.
 It’s far more convenient to detach the trailer and take just your tow vehicle into town for errands or to explore the surrounding area.

 Read more: How To Safely Tow an RV

-If you’re shopping RV trailers for the first time in your life, the process can feel intimidating.
+If you’re shopping for RV trailers for the first time in your life, the process can feel intimidating.
 It’s not as difficult as buying a new house, but it’s harder than shopping for a new car.
 The most obvious things to consider include:

 - What’s my budget?